-The ham with which most of us are familiar is known as a city ham, and it’s what you will find in abundance at the supermarket, especially around the holidays.
-A city ham comes fully cooked having been wet cured and hot smoked and simply needs to be reheated for serving to yield tender juicy slices of savory meat.
+The ham with which most of us are familiar is known as a city ham, and it’s what you will find in abundance at the supermarket, especially around the holidays such as Easter and Christmas.
+A city ham comes fully cooked having been wet cured and hot smoked and simply needs to be reheated for serving to yield tender juicy slices of savory meat (keep reading to see how to reheat your ham).
+Even, better, you can reheat such hams on your Traeger; for how to "double smoke" your ham, look here.
 Most city hams get finished with a glaze when reheated, adding a contrasting (and usually sweet) layer of flavor.

 A country ham, by contrast, is a different kind of ham altogether and is not what usually graces the center of the holiday table as the main course.
 Popular in the American South, it’s intensely salty and usually enjoyed in smaller doses, often served with biscuits for breakfast.